vitringr/vault/nodes/Number Line.md

 # Number Line

-Graphical representation of a one-dimensional coordinate system of numbers.
+Graphical representation of a one-dimensional [[Coordinate System]] of numbers.

 ---